 Bring your pick-up card each day — it is required!
 Your pick-up card serves as your identification, and you should have it present both when dropping your child(ren) off for the bus and when picking your child(ren) up from the bus.
 Even though you might get to know your child(ren)'s Bus Captain over time, we ask that you present your pick-up card each day.
 To print your pick-up card, visit the Family Dashboard.
 Please note that if you do not have your pick-up card, you can use your driver's license.

 We hire and train counselors to serve as Bus Captains and Bus Monitors.
 Bus Captains greet families at each stop and work hard to make your child(ren)'s bus ride an extension of the camp day by incorporating games and songs along the way!
 At the end of the day, Bus Captains ensure that each child is safely delivered to their designated stop and that campers are picked up only by authorized individuals.
-Each bus also has at least one Bus Monitor.
-Bus Monitors help with attendance, loading campers on and off the bus, and supervising camper behavior.
+Each bus also has at least one Bus Monitor, who helps supervise camper behavior.

 Riding the camp bus is a privilege.
 Our Camp Director has the sole discretion to ban a camper from riding our bus service if it is determined that the camper has behaved in a way that puts the bus, the bus staff or the other campers at risk.